 - Teamwork.
 In this course, you will often be working in small groups.
 This will allow you to develop the interpersonal skills you need to succeed at BCIT and in the workplace.
 You will also learn more in groups as you teach and support each other.
 In addition, small groups will allow you the opportunity to do a great deal of the talking in your language class. - 2.
 Explaining in Your Own Words.
-After you watch a video or read about a topic, you will sometimes be asked to explain or write about that topic in your own words.
-This will help you make English your own language, which you are able to use to express you own goals, knowledge and opinions. - Key Visuals.
-You will learn how to express ideas in graphics (primarily table and classification trees).
+After you read about a topic, you will sometimes be asked to explain or write about that topic in your own words.
+This will help you make English your own language, which you are able to use to express you own goals, knowledge and opinions. - 3.
+Key Visuals.
+You will learn how to express ideas in graphics (primarily flow charts).
 These graphics, which we call "key visuals," will allow you to understand ideas and present them more clearly to others.